p-stevenson/web-authoring-group-project/docs/PROJECT_PROCESS.md

 - [x] Responsive layout across all pages
 - [x] Embedded video section added to all four hobby sub-pages
 - [x] Motorcycling page updated with a live YouTube embed
+- [x] Motorcycling page filled out with final intro copy, real Irish/UK/European resource links, and complete timeline text
+- [x] Motorcycling carousel updated to use real photography and custom page-level font overrides
+- [x] README, plan, and process docs updated with maintenance guidance and current project status

 ### In Progress / Remaining
-- [ ] Replace carousel placeholder slides with real photographs
+- [ ] Replace carousel placeholder slides with real photographs on Gardening, Hiking, and Travel
-- [ ] Fill in sub-page content (intro text, timeline entries, resource links)
+- [ ] Fill in sub-page content on Gardening, Hiking, and Travel (intro text, timeline entries, resource links)
 - [ ] Replace placeholder video embeds on Gardening, Hiking, and Travel with final clips
-- [ ] Travel page hero wave SVG (currently using shared fallback)
+- [ ] Consider adding `<main>` wrappers to the hobby sub-pages for stronger semantics
 - [ ] Final cross-browser / mobile testing

 ---

 ## 8. Future Improvements (If Time Permits)

-- [ ] Add page-specific content (not just Lorem Ipsum)
+- [ ] Complete the remaining three hobby pages to the same standard as Motorcycling
 - [ ] Implement dark mode via `prefers-color-scheme`
 - [ ] Add hover micro-interactions on hobby cards
-- [ ] Add full site navigation to the 404 page
+- [ ] Replace remaining placeholder content links with real destinations

 ---